-Runoff Co-efficients
+Run-off Co-efficients

-4. The time of concentration of a catchment is defined as the time required for storm runoff to flow from the most remote point on the catchment to the outlet of the catchment.
+- 4. Details of percentage impervious and Co-efficients of Run-off are given in Appendix D5.
+These can be used in lieu of more detailed calculations. - 5.
+The time of concentration of a catchment is defined, as the time required for storm runoff to flow from the most remote point on the catchment to the outlet of the catchment.